jmmorlesin/node-api/README.md

   }
 }
 ```
 As you can see, not all the values are properly informed yet, but it is to give an idea about what we will need to provide.
-The build id, for example, it is task from the Continuous integration tool to generate and replace it by the correct value.
+The build id, for example, it is task from the Continuous Integration tool to generate and replace it by the correct value.

 How to get a valid token
 ------------------------